Understanding Power of Attorney for Property Sales

 However, having a power of attorney does not automatically transfer property ownership.
 Instead, it allows you to manage affairs related to the property sale, such as signing contracts and closing documents.

-To change ownership legally, you must execute a deed transfer at settlement that is signed by you as the agent under the power of attorney.
-It’s important to ensure that the power of attorney document explicitly includes real estate transactions and complies with Maryland state laws to avoid any legal complications during the sale process.
+To change ownership legally, you must execute a deed transfer at settlement that you sign as the agent under the power of attorney.
+It’s important to ensure that the power of attorney document includes real estate transactions and complies with Maryland state laws to avoid legal complications during the sale process.

 Consulting with a real estate attorney familiar with Baltimore’s regulations can provide guidance and ensure all procedures are followed correctly when using a power of attorney for property transactions.